 The seas: the Caspian to the north; to the south the Persian Gulf and the Indian Ocean.
 But the Iranians were never seafarers.

 The ancient land of the Iranians was not confined by the modern frontier as shown on the map.
 Iranians lived in Bactria (Afghanistan), Chorasmia (Turkmenistan), Sogdia (parts of Uzbekistan and Tajikistan) and Babylonia (Iraq) - and frequently claimed territory further afield.
-Eventually, the Iranians evolved a distinction between Iranshahr - the true heartland of the Iranians (Iran, and parts of Afghanistan, Turkmenistan and Iraq) and An-Iran (non-Iran: territories that they might rule but were not inhabited by Iranians - Turkey, Syria, Pakistan/India).
+Eventually, the Iranians evolved a distinction between Iranshahr - the true heartland of the Iranians (Iran, and parts of Afghanistan, Turkmenistan and Iraq) and An-Iran (non-Iran: territories that they might rule but were not inhabited by Iranians - Turkey, Syria, Egypt).

 An interesting case was Armenia (not the modern state, but then meaning the territory south of the Caucasus between the Caspian and Black Seas - incessantly fought over in ancient times).
 Iran regarded it as part of Eranshahr - though many Armenians didn't.

 On the map, Iran looks secure inside its barriers of mountain ranges and sea: in reality, though, it has been continuously vulnerable to attack and invasion - from Turkmenistan, over the Caucasus, through Afghanistan and from the west.
-But, despite invasions, the Iranians of the plateau have throughout the centuries, managed not only to keep their own culture, but to convert the newcomers - whether Greek, Arab, Turk or even Mongol.
+But, despite invasions, the Iranians of the plateau have throughout the centuries, managed not only to keep their own culture, but to convert the newcomers to it - whether Greek, Arab, Turk or even Mongol.